SecRedOps/Automated-Pen-Test-Reporting/README.md

 # Serpico

-# April 9th, 2020 - Archiving...

-I am currently looking for a new home for Serpico.
-Until we find a new maintainer and/or company it will remain read only.
-Thank you so much for 7(!) years with this project.

 ## SimplE RePort wrIting and CollaboratiOn tool
 Serpico is a penetration testing report generation and collaboration tool.
 It was developed to cut down on the amount of time it takes to write a penetration testing report.